alacrity-ai/shipwright-survivors/README.md

   - [x] If the cockpit is the only remaining block on an enemy ship, it should be destroyed
   - [x] HP bar, shield bar should be graphical and center bottom.
 Graphical hud needed.
   - [x] AI Patrol State, right now all created enemies just bumrush player
+  - [ ] Improve initial mission tutorial:
+    - [ ] Handle block rotation, refinement, autoplace, and place explicitly (Lock buttons if needed, give blocks if needed)
+    - [ ] Handle incident interaction, e.g. where spending entropium is a thing.
+Maybe a merchant incident.
+    - [ ] Make better first boss.
 BUGS:
   - [ ] Mission result menu does not scale with resolution
   - [ ] Planet Popping in and out of view when it's nearly offscreen but not completely
-  - [ ] Dialogue misaligned after tutorial at 1080p in Hub?? or was it 1440p?
+  - [x] Dialogue misaligned after tutorial at 1080p in Hub?? or was it 1440p?
-    - [ ] Reproduced on new game.
+    - [x] Reproduced on new game.
 Dialogue was rolling out aligned right, not aligned left.
   - [x] Planets are different sizes and spatial coordinates in different resolutions when switching.
 I believe that the renderers need to re-cache the images.
 Use onresolution change cb.
   - [x] Background is different size in different resolutions
   - [ ] Disabling Lighting in settings menu needs to clear lighting canvas
   - [ ] Enemy turrets aim toward mouse location.
 Only player ship should do that, enemy turrets should aim where they are facing.
   - [x] If game is paused, wavespawner becomes misaligned.
 Even though displayed timer countdown pauses and resumes correctly, actual time gets thrown off.
       E.g. if I pause on wave 1, wait a minute or so, then unpause, the waves won't spawn properly, in fact, if I pause for several minutes, and unpause, no waves spawn at all
-      - [ ] Test this fix, verify by pausing on map start (after first wave has spawned, and before), waiting like 3 minutes, then unpausing and verifying all waves spawn.
+      - [x] Test this fix, verify by pausing on map start (after first wave has spawned, and before), waiting like 3 minutes, then unpausing and verifying all waves spawn.
-  - [ ] Turret Firing Sound effect issue - redo logic of how turret SFX is played.
+  - [x] Turret Firing Sound effect issue - redo logic of how turret SFX is played.
 Different turret timers causes only 1 sound to play
   - [x] Shield Rendering regression - No longer showing shield aura circles or highlighted blocks
   - [x] Turret firing: If a block is destroyed, the entire firing sequence is re-evaluated, This is potentially inefficient, but more imporantly, it resets your firing cooldown.